Table of contents: Draining the coolant ↓ Flushing the cooling system ↓ Filling with coolant ↓ Coolant containing antifreeze ↓

 1. Remove the expansion tank cap.

-2. Remove the drain plug on the radiator and drain the coolant.
+2. Unscrew the drain plug on the radiator and drain the coolant.

-3. Disconnect the water hoses from the thermostat housing or stove and drain the coolant from the engine.
+3. Disconnect the water hoses from the thermostat housing or heater and drain the coolant from the engine.

 Flushing the cooling system